Different Types of Cancer

 12. Unexplainable loss of weight and appetite

 Here is a list of what are considered the most common types of cancer based on the number of occurrences of each cancer type in the United States.

 Lung Cancer is a type of cancer that affects the tissues of the lungs.
-This disease called primary lung cancer and given the medical term carcinoma, originates from the epithelial cells, the tissues that line the surface of the lungs.
+This disease which is called primary lung cancer and given the medical term carcinoma originates from the epithelial cells, the tissues that line the surface of the lungs.

 The 2 types of lung cancer are small-cell lung carcinoma and the non-small-cell lung carcinoma.

 Common signs of lung cancer are coughing, sometimes with blood, difficulty breathing, and loss of weight but the the signs are determined by how the cancer cells are spreading, its effects on the body and the location of the cancer growth.

 Cigarette smoking is considered the major cause of lung cancer.
 Cigarettes are known to contain 60 types of cancer-causing chemicals among them, nitrosamine, benzopyrene and radio isotopes.
 Nicotine, although not a cancer-causing substance significantly weakens the immune system making it less able to prevent the growth of malignant tumors.

 In lung cancer, damage to the lungs is caused by substances found in exogenous genotoxic tobacco and cigarette smoke.